tartarus8/hangman_project/README.md

 # Hangman_bot
 This is project of word game with telegram chatbot, made with help of python, telegram api, requests library and webhooks.
-Currently in development
+Discord version is currently in development